Paklock/HackRF1/How-to-collaborate.md

-There is there ain't no such thing as a [free lunch](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch).
+There is no such thing as a [free lunch](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch).
 If you want a better portapack, there is no better way to get it than collaborating.

 # Write documentation